 These provisions may present separately in different sections or be combined into one.

-However, it also mentions that the new entity must respect the current Privacy Policy, unless it secures user consent:
+Here's how a business transfer clause can be written in a way that makes it clear that the company could expand or become a new entity.
+It also mentions that the new entity must respect the current Privacy Policy, unless it secures user consent:

-Other companies place the "Business Transfer" clause language under its provisions regarding information sharing.
+Other companies place the "Business Transfer" clause language under a clause addressing information sharing.

-Niantic Labs and its Privacy Policy for the Pokemon GO game creates a separate heading and similar provisions for the "Business Transfer" clause:
+This example shows the use of a separate heading and similar provisions for the clause:

 The provisions listed as examples so far do not specifically include bankruptcy.
 The clauses refer to "asset sales" but perhaps due to optimism or other reasons bankruptcy is not mentioned.